paradoxically-possible/patterns/README.md

 ---

-**Ready to test your memory?** Simply open the HTML file in any modern browser and start playing!
+**Ready to test your memory?** Simply go to `https://paradoxically-possible.github.io/patterns/` in any modern browser and start playing!
 No installation required.